-The Mortgage Pandbrieven are issued pursuant to the amended and restated programme agreement dated 8 November 2012 (as amended, supplemented, replaced and/or restated from time to time, the "Programme Agreement") between the Issuer, Stichting Belfius Mortgage Pandbrieven, as Noteholders' Representative in its capacity as representative of the Noteholders and of any other creditors that are holders of claims covered by the Special Estate and that have agreed to be so represented (the "Noteholders' Representative") and any other party named therein.
-The powers and rights conferred on the Noteholders' Representative are laid down in these Conditions, the Rules of Organisation of the Noteholders and in the contractual arrangements between the Noteholders' Representative and the Issuer (the noteholders' representative agreement, initially dated 8 November 2012 and as amended, supplemented, replaced and/or restated from time to time, the "Noteholders' Representative Agreement").
-Furthermore, the Mortgage Pandbrieven will have the benefit of an amended and restated agency agreement dated 8 November 2012 (as amended, supplemented, replaced and/or restated from time to time, the "Agency Agreement") between the Issuer, Belfius Bank (among others) in its capacity as fiscal agent for Mortgage Pandbrieven (the "Fiscal Agent") and the other agents named therein.
+The Public Pandbrieven are issued pursuant to the programme agreement (initially dated 15 July 2014 and as amended, supplemented, replaced and/or restated from time to time, the "Programme Agreement") between the Issuer, Stichting Belfius Public Pandbrieven Noteholders' Representative in its capacity as representative of the Noteholders and of any other creditors that are holders of claims covered by the Special Estate and that have agreed to be so represented (the "Noteholders' Representative") and any other party named therein.
+The powers and rights conferred on the Noteholders' Representative are laid down in these Conditions, the Rules of Organisation of the Noteholders and in the contractual arrangements between the Noteholders' Representative and the Issuer (the noteholders' representative agreement, initially dated 15 July 2014 and as amended, supplemented, replaced and/or restated from time to time, the "Noteholders' Representative Agreement").
+Furthermore, the Public Pandbrieven will have the benefit of an agency agreement (initially dated 15 July 2014 and as amended, supplemented, replaced and/or restated from time to time, the "Agency Agreement") between the Issuer, Belfius Bank (among others) in its capacity as fiscal agent for Public Pandbrieven (the "Fiscal Agent") and the other agents named therein.

 The principal paying agent, the paying agents, the fiscal agent, the registrar and the calculation agent(s) for the time being (if any) are referred to below, respectively, as the "Principal Paying Agent", the "Paying Agents" (which expression shall, unless the context requires otherwise, include the Principal Paying Agent), the "Fiscal Agent", the "Registrar" and the "Calculation Agent(s)".
-The Noteholders are deemed to have notice of and have accepted to be bound by all of the provisions of the Programme Agreement, the Noteholders' Representative Agreement and the Agency Agreement applicable to them.
+The Noteholders are deemed to have notice and have accepted to be bound by all of the provisions of the Programme Agreement, the Noteholders' Representative Agreement and the Agency Agreement applicable to them.